Tags

 ### Wicked Byzantine Problems

 _Byzantine_ is a buzzword – an adjective – for overly complicated and pointless over-organization; it is a label applied to that part of the Roman Empire to obscure ethnic diversity in order to delineate the Western medieval world from the Greek east or _Graeci_ – a derogatory Latin term embedded with nefarious “connotations of treachery, effeminacy, excessive sophistication, love of luxury, verbal trickery, and cowardice” (Kaldellis, 2019: 12).
 Though, in the contemporary world, such portrayals are not taken seriously by scholars, they are, nevertheless, baked into the discipline’s history – its very name – a history that continues to influence modern scholarship and permeate public reception of Roman History, Archaeology and Numismatics.
-What problems does such a label create for those whose professional careers are intertwined with the field's dishonest name?
+What problems does this label create for those whose professional careers are intertwined with the field's dishonest name?
 How severe are these problems, and are solutions reasonably obtainable?

 Byzantine Studies does not reside within a singular department in most Western universities.
 Much of what is included under the auspices of Byzantine Studies, i.e., History, Art History, Archaeology, Epigraphy, Numismatics, and Sigillography, to name a few, is scattered throughout a wide assortment of university departments, such as History, Classics, or Archaeology.
 The field also suffers from a lack of jobs (Kaldellis 2024) and many who have specialized in a particular area of Byzantine Studies, for example, numismatics, end up teaching in departments under broad mandates.
 This is not the time or place to discuss the Byzantine job market, but it hints at a growing problem that Byzantinists face: Relevancy.